duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Trial & Destiny

-Once the Trial has been satisfied, the card is now unlocked and can be played for its Destiny.
+Once the Trial has been satisfied, the card is now unlocked and can be played sfor its Destiny.

 ### Wall

-This minion cannot move, and is immediately removed from the battlefield if dispelled.
+This minion cannot move, and is immediately removed from the battlefield if sdispelled.

 ### Zeal